originphp/website/source/docs/upgrade.md

 ## Configure Class

 The `Configure` class has been renamed to `Config`, depending upon the version you used to create your project you may have already been using this.
 You should your check your `config/application.php` file.
+Find `Configure::` references.

 ## Return Types